 The Global Mobility Executive Forum — an event under the High Patronage of Emmanuel Macron, president of the French Republic — convenes senior leaders from business, academia, and financial, public, and social institutions to build the future of mobility together.

-The event, which takes place from May 23-24 at Station F, Paris, will see mobility leaders inspire each other to create innovative solutions to strengthen businesses, industries, and economies with winning mobility ecosystems.
+The event, which took place from May 23-24 at Station F, Paris, saw mobility leaders inspire each other to create innovative solutions to strengthen businesses, industries, and economies with winning mobility ecosystems.

-This year's Global Mobility Executive Forum will include a series of panels, headlined by senior business and government leaders across mobility.
+This year's Global Mobility Executive Forum included a series of panels, headlined by senior business and government leaders across mobility.
 From automotive and air travel to rail and energy industries, below are the key topics being discussed: